 From the X’s perspective, you need to realise that target-switching is your weakness.
 Against a decent player, don’t let the fact that you’re in a group blind you to the danger.
 You need to think to yourself, “I’m in a 1vX.
 They’re going to target-switch.
 I need to be prepared for this.”
 Prepare for attacks even if they don’t look like they’re coming towards you.
 If you successfully defend against target-switching attacks, this completely nullifies the opponent’s one advantage and keeps them on the defensive where they’ll quickly be overwhelmed.

 I think we’ll call it a day there for now.
 I’ll be revisiting this guide as time goes on and I think of more useful tips and techniques to explore, but hopefully this has given you a good basis and a useful set of suggestions and techniques you can use to up your game at a much faster rate than most players.
-See you on the battlefield, and do also check out our Mordhau ranged combat and Mordhau horseback combat guides if you’re interested.
+See you on the battlefield, and do also check out our Mordhau archery and Mordhau horseback combat guides if you’re interested.